Braised red cabbage

 Red cabbage is full of vitamins (A,C and K), minerals and anti-oxidants; it has 10 times more vitamin A and twice as much iron as green cabbage.
 On cooking, red cabbage will normally turn blue.
 To retain the red colour, it is necessary to add vinegar or acidic fruit to the pot.

 It’s not commonly known that classic braised red cabbage isn’t sweetened with plain sugar, its cooking starts with making a caramel in some fat.
-Braising requires liquid, therefore those recipes that instruct you not to add water to the pot are incorrect.
+Braising requires liquid, so those recipes that instruct you not to add water to the pot are incorrect.
 Finely chopped onion and grated apple are a must because they bring out the best in this earthy vegetable.

 - a medium head of red cabbage